devnadeemashraf/react-dashboard-app/dev-logs/PHASE_ONE.md

 This setup serves as a strong foundation for building the React dashboard application.

-> _Next up: Setting up React components and state management._
+> _Next up: Understanding the Problem Statement & coming up with a Plan._